Flyers-Islanders stream: 2020 NHL Stanley Cup Second Round

-NBC’s coverage of the 2020 Stanley Cup Playoffs continues with Sunday’s Second Round matchup between the Flyers and Islanders.
-Coverage begins at 8 p.m.
-ET on NBC.
+NBCSN’s coverage of the 2020 Stanley Cup Playoffs continues with Tuesday’s Second Round matchup between the Flyers and Islanders.
+Coverage begins at 7 p.m.
+ET on NBCSN.
 Watch the Flyers-Islanders stream on the NBC Sports app by clicking here.

-The Islanders reclaimed the series lead with a 3-1 win last night, scoring three unanswered goals in the final two periods.
-Leo Komarov scored the eventual game winner with 5.1 seconds left in the second period after fourth liner Matt Martin tied the game earlier in the period.
-The Isles got insurance early in the third with an Anders Lee goal while Semyon Varlamov stood tall in net, making 12 of his 26 saves in the final period.
+The Islanders defeated the Flyers 3-2 on Sunday night, taking both games of the weekend back-to-back.
+Brock Nelson scored twice and Thomas Greiss started his first game of the postseason, stopping 36 of 38 shots, to help power New York to a win in Game 4.

-After getting pulled in Game 2, Varlamov was back in net for the Isles and stopped 26 of 27 shots.
-He lost the second half of the only prior back-to-back the Islanders have had this postseason, stopping 19 of 22 shots in a 3-2 loss to Florida in the Qualifying Round.
+J-G Pageau, who was acquired from Ottawa in February, scored on a breakaway midway through the third period to give New York a 2-1 lead.
+The tally was his seventh goal of the playoffs, tying Anthony Beauvillier for the team lead.

 [NBC 2020 STANLEY CUP PLAYOFF HUB]